You are here

 2012: Best original research award International Conference on

-2013: Emergency Medicine 2012 Dublin Ireland: 'Prospective randomised trial comparing nasogastric with intravenous hydration in children'
+2013: International Conference on Emergency Medicine, Dublin Ireland: 'Prospective randomised trial comparing nasogastric with intravenous hydration in children'

 2013: Best research award.
 Australasian College of Emergency Medicine Annual Scientific Meeting 2013, Adelaide: 'Topical lignocaine to improve oral intake in children with painful infectious mouth ulcers: a blinded randomised placebo-controlled trial.'